 In her newest release, “Rain on Me”, Gaga appears alongside Ariana Grande, another queer pop icon, singing the lyrics: “I’d rather be dry, but at least I’m alive”.
 The two women dance in front of a futuristic cityscape, and in similar fashion to “Stupid Love”, dance with a group of joyful friends dressed in latex and leather—this time, the color palette is soft pink, lavender, and blue—unmistakably bisexual.
 In an Instagram post leading up to the video’s release, Grande writes, “one time…I met a woman who knew pain the same way I did…who cried as much as I did….she then held my hand and invited me into the beautiful world of chromatic and together, we got to express how beautiful and healing it feels to mothafuckinnnn cry!”

 If that isn’t hopepunk, I don’t know what is.

-Christina Orlando is the Books Editor & Publicity Coordinator for Tor.com, where they get to be a book nerd all day.
+Christina Orlando is the Books Editor for Tor.com, where they get to be a book nerd all day.
 As a freelance writer covering poetry, gender, and sexuality, their work has appeared Electric Literature, gal-dem, THEM, Adroit Journal, and Book Riot.
-They are the winner of Spotify’s Sound Up grant for people of color in podcasting, and their first audiodrama will debut later this year.
+They are the winner of Spotify’s 2019 Sound Up grant for people of color in podcasting.
+Find them on Twitter at @cxorlando